From a mere trickle to deep pools and serene wetlands to tumbling whitewater, the Chattahoochee River is full of possibilities for outdoor adventure.

 Hike Chattahoochee Bend.
 Explore the river's wide meander at one of Georgia's newest state parks near Newnan.
 Hike the trails at Chattahoochee Bend State Park through pine forest and old growth trees on the river's banks.
 Climb an observation tower for great views of the river, and keep an eye out for wildlife: you'll likely spot turtles, large rabbits, scurrying armadillo and deer near the trail.

-Hike to a heisted bridge.
-Trek a four mile loop at Jones Bridge Park to explore the remains of a century-old metal bridge that once spanned the river.
-Visit the shell of the rusty, narrow bridge that was heisted by thieves in the 1940s, trek through rolling forest on the banks of the Chattahoochee and a visit a small, glassy pond.
+Hike to the former location of a heisted bridge.
+Trek a four mile loop at Jones Bridge Park to where, until recently, you could see the remains of a century-old metal bridge that once spanned the river.
+About half of the rusty, narrow bridge was heisted by thieves in the 1940s, time and rust dropped most of the rest of it into the water in January, 2018.
+It’s still worth the hike.
+Trek through rolling forest on the banks of the Chattahoochee and a visit a small, glassy pond.

 Explore an island.
 After a run on the ultra-popular Cochran Shoals running trail, trek across the river to Powers Island.
 Explore the quiet, wooded Powers Island and the surrounding, rolling forest, catching views of the river's whitewater shoals and the remains of an old homestead.